rpmartin/Rinstall/README.md

     `tinytex::install_tinytex()` then hit enter.

-* If no error messages, you are ready for testing.
-If you did get error messages the only thing that is *strictly* necessary is the tidyverse.
-If you were not able to get the tidyverse installed you will need to take the easy path: Rstudio cloud (instructions above.)
+* If no error messages, you are ready for testing.If you were not able to get the above libraries installed you will need to take the easy path: Rstudio cloud (instructions above.)

 # Testing instructions: